 Now let’s not mix this up with dry skin!
 Dehydrated skin appears dull and tired and can’t retain water.
 Dehydration can appear on any skin type, most commonly on dry skin, however it is an issue that most Vancouverites have experienced at one point or another.
 Dehydrated skin can be further compromised when there’s frequent changes in weather, and you don’t drink enough water.

 The most important thing to note when your skin starts to show hyperpigment, is to include an SPF in your daily skincare routine.
 Also, ladies & gents, SPF is the most important part of your regimen.
 We can experience hyperpigment with hormonal changes and sun exposure.
-This can be one of the toughest conditions to take on, so my advice is to consult Virtual Bob for your best results!
+This can be one of the toughest conditions to take on, so my advice is to book a consult for your best results!

 We are all destined to fall into the hands of aging.
 Our genetics, environmental exposures and lifestyle can influence how prematurely your skin will develop fine lines and wrinkles!
 You’ll likely start to notice signs of aging in your early 20’s, and if you’d like to slow the process there’s many options.
 From botox, skin treatments, and a great skin care regimen- we have you covered!